QubitProducts/bapistrano/README.md

 - `list` - lists all deployments of all branches
 - `remove` - removes a deployment specified by a commit or deployment directory.
 Bap will refuse to remove releases that are pointed at by `current`.

+#### Build

+By default, the build command is `npm run build`, but you can specify a custom command in `package.json` key `bap.build`.
+Similarly, at the end of the `upload` or `release` execution, `npm run clean` gets run.
+Change this with `bap.clean`.
+An environment variable BAP_RELEASE_NAME is set before executing the build command so that the build process could take this into account.
+For example, this might be useful when specifying the `webpack` `publicPath` option.
+BAP_RELEASE_NAME is of structure YYYY-MM-DDTHHmmss-commit, where commit is the first 6 commit characters.

 #### Shared

 Shared directory can be used for files that should stay the same between deploys.
 Useful for resources that should be cached forever.

-#### .bap-uploaded
+#### REVISION

-When an upload is succesfully completed, a `.bap-uploaded` file gets created in the release dir.
+When an upload is succesfully completed, a `REVISION` file gets created in the release dir.
+You can check for this file to know if the upload is complete.